Non-NeutralZero/spark-feature-engineering-toolkit/README.md

 |sgjuL0CYJf|GAB_MAROC_consultation_solde|0    |1    |1    |

-## What is the value of an event ?
+## What is the value associated with each milestone ?

 ``` scala
 val result = df.getCountsSumsValuesWithinMilestonesFeatures("timestamp_interaction", "basedt", "montant_dhs", "id_client",
                                       "pivot", "mt", Seq(1, 3, 6))
 ```

-Result is
+Counts and Sums of a value column associated with an event.
+In the example below, we count the number of time a card usage (i.e. event) has been recorded for each client and the sums of amounts associated with the usage type, for each month milestone.

 |id_client |pivot                       |nb_mt_1m|nb_mt_3m|nb_mt_6m|sum_mt_1m|sum_mt_3m|sum_mt_6m|
 |----------|----------------------------|--------|--------|--------|---------|---------|---------|